aditi23garg/admitguard--Aditi-/README.md

-# 🎓 AdmitGuard
+# 🛡️ AdmitGuard
 ### Admission Data Validation & Compliance System

 ---

-## 📌 Problem Definition
+## 📌 Project Overview

-### Background

-The current admission workflow processes hundreds of candidates across multiple programs.
-Candidate information is collected and then manually entered into internal Excel or Google Sheet trackers by counsellors and operations staff.

-### Core Issue
+AdmitGuard is a rule-based admission validation system designed to address data integrity issues in the internal admission workflow.

-The system lacks **structured, rule-based validation at the point of internal data entry**.
+The system enforces eligibility rules at the point of operational data entry, supports structured exception handling, and maintains an audit trail for compliance monitoring.

-While data may be transferred or stored efficiently, there is no automated enforcement of eligibility criteria such as age limits, qualification thresholds, score cutoffs, or interview status logic.

-As a result:

-- ❌ Ineligible candidates may progress to screening or interview stages
-- ⏳ Operational time is wasted on avoidable cases
-- ⚠️ Errors are discovered late during document verification
-- 📉 Candidate experience suffers due to late-stage rejections
-- 🧾 No structured audit trail exists for eligibility exceptions

-### Root Cause

-The current process relies heavily on manual judgment and memory.
-There is no embedded validation engine to enforce business rules consistently.

-This creates a system-level control gap, not an employee performance issue.
+This project is built using AI-assisted development (Google AI Studio – Build Mode).

 ---

+## 🚨 Business Problem

+The current admission workflow relies on manual data entry into Excel sheets.

+- No system-enforced validation at entry
+- Eligibility checks depend on human judgment
+- Ineligible candidates progress through the pipeline
+- Errors are detected late during document verification
+- No structured tracking of exceptions
+- Compliance and operational risks increase

+The issue is not employee negligence, but the absence of a validation control layer in the system.

+---

+## 📍 Where the Problem Occurs

+The gap exists at the **internal operational data entry stage**, where counsellors manually transfer and verify candidate details.

+Without automated validation:

+- Human error becomes more likely
+- Eligibility rules may be inconsistently applied
+- Exceptions are undocumented
+- Operational inefficiencies compound downstream

+---

 ## 💡 Proposed Solution

-We propose building **AdmitGuard**, a lightweight rule-based admission validation system that introduces a compliance control layer within the admission pipeline.

-### 🎯 Objectives
+AdmitGuard introduces a structured validation layer between data entry and candidate progression.

+The system will:

-- 🔒 Enforce strict eligibility rules at the time of data entry
+- ✅ Enforce strict eligibility rules at data entry
-- 🟡 Support controlled overrides for soft-rule violations
-- 🧾 Capture structured rationale for every approved exception
+- ⚠️ Support soft-rule overrides with structured rationale
-- ⚙️ Store validation rules in a configurable format
+- 📊 Track exception counts and flag high-risk entries
-- 📊 Maintain an audit trail of all submissions
+- 📝 Maintain an audit log of all submissions

-### 🏗️ Conceptual Workflow
-Candidate Application
-↓
-AdmitGuard Validation Engine
-↓
-Screening & Interview Process
-↓
-Final Enrollment

-AdmitGuard acts as a validation firewall between data collection and candidate progression, ensuring compliance before operational resources are invested.
+- ⚙️ Keep rules configurable via JSON (no hardcoding)

+---

+## 🛠️ Planned Tech Stack

+- Google AI Studio (Build Mode)
+- HTML / CSS / JavaScript (AI-generated)
+- LocalStorage (prototype persistence)
+- GitHub (version control & documentation)

 ---